Qumulo/docs/aws-administrator-guide/getting-started/how-cloud-native-qumulo-works.md

 * **24-Node Clusters (CloudFormation):** Although the {{site.cnqLong}} architecture can scale to a high number of nodes, CloudFormation deployments of {{site.aws.cnqAWSshort}} are limited to a maximum of 24 nodes.
 For more information, {{site.contactQumuloCare}}.

-* **Elastic Block Storage (EBS) gp3 EBS Volume Optimization:** When you use configurations with IOPS or throughput values greater than the defaults of 125 IOPS and 3000 MiB/s, you must ensure that your EBS volumes complete their optimization when you run performance tasks.
+* **Elastic Block Storage (EBS) gp3 EBS Volume Optimization:** When you use configurations with IOPS or throughput values greater than the defaults of 125 IOPS and 3000 MiB/s, you must ensure that your EBS volumes complete their optimization before you run high performance tasks.

   {% include tip.html content="Because all volumes for a Qumulo cluster are tagged with the same deployment name, you can use the deployment name to filter volumes in the AWS Console." %}